PatheticUser/Spam-Classifier/README.md

-Here's an interesting `README.md` for your spam classifier:

----

 # 📧 Spam Shield: AI-Powered Spam Classifier 🚀

 Spam Shield is a **machine learning-powered spam detector** built with **Streamlit**, **NLTK**, and **Scikit-Learn**.
 It efficiently classifies messages as **spam or not spam** using **natural language processing (NLP) techniques** and a **trained classifier**.